FelixHenninger/lab.js/docs/learn/code/functional.rst

 .. [#f2] You might have noticed that the name, in this case, is also split into two parts, separated by the period.
 This signifies that the ``log`` function is part of the ``console`` object.
-Grouping of functions in objects is often used for tidyness -- you might have noticed that all functions belonging to ``lab.js`` are contained in the ``lab`` object, as in ``lab.HTMLScreen``.
+Grouping of functions in objects is often used for tidiness -- you might have noticed that all functions belonging to ``lab.js`` are contained in the ``lab`` object, as in ``lab.HTMLScreen``.

   Similarly, functions that pertain to a specific element in the experiment are